Zephkek/InstaFlate/README.md

 4. **Heap Protection**: Implement **memory allocation caps** to prevent excessive memory consumption when handling missing resources.

-## Update: Bug has been reported to meta and it's been fixed, in the latest update of instagram Meta removed E2EE group chats.
+## Update: Bug has been reported to Meta and it's been fixed, in the latest update of instagram Meta removed E2EE group chats.